HPCE/hpce-2016-cw6/readme.md

     Fri Dec 9th, 22:00

-Submission is via github, and as before the two people in pairs should connect together their repositories via write permisions.
+Submission is via GitHub, and as before the two people in pairs should connect together their repositories via write permissions.

 Overall Goals
 =============